 - Plan to continue as a classroom teacher of science or math during the 2016-2017 academic year

 - Available to participate in all program activities

 See our list of frequently asked questions for answers to the most commonly asked questions from JSTI applicants.

-For the 2016 Institute, 10 teachers and 60 students will be selected.
+For the 2015 Institute, 4 teachers and 40 students were selected.

 Here you can read about the different projects in which the teachers and students participated.